gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We have to keep going,"
 the other girl urged.

-"I'm not leavin' him!"
+"We can't just leave him!"

 Violet looked her in the eyes.
-"I left Captain Leung."
+"Like we left Captain Leung?"
 Sindy was the first to look away.
-"Aright."

 The shuttle's hatch wheezed opened when Violet put her hand on it.
 "It's keyed to my DNA,"